 Fighting the Rapid Rise of Cyber Warfare in a Changing World

 Cyber-warfare involves the use of technology to commit digital crimes.
 It includes disrupting major information networks or causing harm to important computer systems.
 It also includes the threat of viruses.
 In the future, we might see hackers making use of computer coding to harm other nation’s peace.
-This might be done with intentions of stealing private data of nation, tracking the health records to harm the patients, or getting major insights on the defense system and other vulnerable content.
+This might be done with intentions of stealing the private data of the nation, tracking the health records to harm the patients, or getting major insights on the defense system and other vulnerable content.
 The major targets of cyberwar are the Military Systems for obvious reasons.
 If commanders are unable to communicate with troops, this brings major advantages to the attacker’s part.
 There are innumerable reasons for the states, nations, and other international organizations to get themselves engaged in cyber warfare with an intention of causing economic and physical destruction.

 Modern society is wholly dependent on computer systems and databases for every field ranging from health, finance, education to transport networks.
 So it becomes all the more important for both private and public sectors to address these dangers and invest in cyber-defense capabilities.